- GDP (PPP):

 - FDI Inflow:

-Zambia’s economic freedom score is 54.3, making its economy the 132nd freest in the 2018 Index.
-Its overall score has decreased by 1.5 points, with a small improvement in business freedom outweighed by lower scores for the labor freedom, fiscal health, and monetary freedom indicators.
-Zambia is ranked 23rd among 47 countries in the Sub-Saharan Africa region, and its overall score is below the regional and world averages.
+Zambia’s economic freedom score is 53.6, making its economy the 138th freest in the 2019 Index.
+Its overall score has decreased by 0.7 point, with declines in scores for trade freedom, judicial effectiveness, and government integrity exceeding improvements in monetary freedom and labor freedom.
+Zambia is ranked 27th among 47 countries in the Sub-Saharan Africa region, and its overall score is below the regional and world averages.

-Although Zambia had one of the world’s fastest growing economies until 2014, slower growth has highlighted the need for diversification.
-To attract investment, the government somewhat unrealistically plans to use public finances to incentivize the private sector to stimulate value-added industrialization by improving power and transport infrastructure.
+Policymaking has been unstable and erratic in the aftermath of suspensions of donor aid in 2018 after the embezzlement of millions in social welfare grants.
+The government aims to stimulate value-added industrialization and promote economic diversification, primarily by leveraging private-sector involvement and FDI to improve power and transport infrastructure.
 Achievement of this goal will be hampered by lingering institutional shortcomings that include inefficient legal and regulatory frameworks, weak protection of property rights, and corruption, all of which continue to undercut prospects for long-term development.

-Independent from the U.K. since 1964, Zambia is one of southern Africa’s most politically stable countries.
-Edgar Lungu of the Patriotic Front narrowly won a 2015 presidential special election held after the death in office of Michael Sata and was reelected to a full five-year term in 2016.
-The arrest of opposition leader Hakainde Hichilema in 2017 on charges of treason reflects what critics say is a trend of shrinking democracy under Lungu.
-The economy has had several difficult years caused by plummeting copper prices, reduced Chinese demand for commodities, and drought that reduced hydroelectric power output.
+Independent from the United Kingdom since 1964, Zambia has traditionally been one of southern Africa’s most politically stable countries.
+Edgar Lungu of the Patriotic Front narrowly won a 2015 presidential special election after his predecessor’s death in office and was elected to a full five-year term in 2016.
+The arrest of opposition leader Hakainde Hichilema on charges of treason in 2017 is part of a trend of shrinking democracy under Lungu.
+Hydroelectric power output is recovering after several years of falling water levels caused by drought.
 Zambia is Africa’s second-largest producer of copper, and an uptick in world mineral prices would spur higher output and boost export receipts.

-Most agricultural land is administered according to customary law.
 Protection of property rights and enforcement of contracts are weak.
-The rule of law remains uneven across the country.
-The inefficient judicial system is poorly resourced and politically influenced.
-There has been some improvement of openness and transparency, but widespread corruption, graft, and mismanagement continue to hinder the functioning of government.
+The Ministry of Lands is overly centralized and hobbled by poor record-keeping.
+The inefficient judicial system is inadequately resourced and politically influenced.
+Checks and balances on the president are inadequate.
+Although anticorruption policies are nominally in place, widespread corruption, graft, and mismanagement continue to hinder the functioning of the government.

 The top personal income and corporate tax rates are 35 percent.
 Other taxes include value-added and property transfer taxes.
-The overall tax burden equals 18.4 percent of total domestic income.
-Over the past three years, government spending has amounted to 25.7 percent of total output (GDP), and budget deficits have averaged 7.1 percent of GDP.
-Public debt is equivalent to 53.1 percent of GDP.
+The overall tax burden equals 17.9 percent of total domestic income.
+Over the past three years, government spending has amounted to 25.8 percent of the country’s output (GDP), and budget deficits have averaged 7.5 percent of GDP.
+Public debt is equivalent to 62.2 percent of GDP.